Edmonton’s Maple Leaf Gardens

 Henry White, a paymaster for the CNR who lived next to Parkdale school, established the Club in 1931.
 White was a prominent member of the community at the time who was known for his active role in the Boy Scout movement and in organizing youth athletics.
 He encouraged the development of the Maple Leaf Club as a source of potential enrichment for young men in Northeast Edmonton.

 In 1948 they moved to a new building between 84th and 85th along 118th Avenue.
-The new building grew out of an old army hut that had been left unused following the war, but sported “fine hardwood floors and additional improvements” from their previous shelter.
+The new building grew out of an old army hut that had been left unused following the war, but sported “fine hardwood floors and additional improvements” from their previous shelter, thanks to this site at https://industrialflooringsuppliers.co.uk.
+Also, for expert assistance with snagging issues, they encouraged others to visit their website for snagging specialist services.
+Additionally, they enhanced their new space with the help of a warehouse floor painting company.
+For those looking to elevate their personal or professional space, this styling company offers a range of services tailored to meet individual needs.
 As well the Eastwood rink was only a block away giving them space to practice.

 They went on to win numerous leagues including a sweep of provincial championships for five consecutive years between 1948 and 1953 at the bantam, midget and juvenile levels.